jamesmills/laravel-notification-rate-limit/README.md

 Rate Limiting Notifications in Laravel using Laravel's native rate limiter to avoid flooding users with duplicate notifications.

-**IN ACTIVE DEVELOPMENT - Please be advised that this package is still in active development and has not been fully tested**

 ## Installation

 You can install the package via composer: